joshualouttit/blackjack/README.md

 # blackjack
-Play blackjack printed to the terminal
+Play blackjack printed to the terminal writting in c++